Getting your Trinity Audio player ready...

 CLUBHOUSE SOCIAL MEDIA EXPERT | PRESS

-Looking for a social media marketing expert to speak on Clubhouse?
+Looking for a social media marketing expert to speak live on Twitter Spaces?
 Here are some of the latest media interviews New York Social Media Marketing Strategist Kris Ruby has given on Clubhouse.

 SOCIAL MEDIA EXPERT NEWS: